 \subsection{Study of the numerical smoothing parameters}

-In this section, we study the effect of the numerical smoothing parameters on the relative numerical smoothing error for sufficiently large ASGQ points $M_{\text{ASGQ}}=10^3$.
-These parameters are (i) the number of Laguerre points used in the preintegration step, $M_{\text{Lag}}$, and (ii) the Newton tolerance used in the root-finding step, $\text{TOL}_{\text{Newton}}$.
-Figures \ref{fig: Digital option under GBM with N=4: The relative quadrature error convergence for ASGQ combined with numerical smoothing for different scenarios of smoothing parameters. } and \ref{fig: Call option under GBM with N=4: The relative quadrature error convergence for ASGQ combined with numerical smoothing for different scenarios of smoothing parameters. } show the results for the digital and call options under the GBM model as listed in Table \ref{table: Examples details.}, for the case without Richardson extrapolation and for $N=4$.
-These plots provide a numerical verficiation of our error estimates in \eqref{eq:Error II order} for the numerical smoothing error, where a faster convergence of the root finding and quadrature errors can be achieved for the call option compared to the digital option.
-Moreover, we observe that the numerical smoothing procedure is very cheap since few Laguerre quadrature points and large values of Newton tolerance are required to achieve a certain accuracy.
-Note that similar observations are obtained for other tested examples.
+We study the effect of the smoothing parameters on the relative numerical smoothing error for sufficiently large ASGQ points $M_{\text{ASGQ}}=10^3$.
+These parameters are (i) the number of Laguerre points in the preintegration step, $M_{\text{Lag}}$, and (ii) the Newton tolerance in the root-finding step, $\text{TOL}_{\text{Newton}}$.
+Figures \ref{fig: Digital option under GBM with N=4: The relative quadrature error convergence for ASGQ combined with numerical smoothing for different scenarios of smoothing parameters. } and \ref{fig: Call option under GBM with N=4: The relative quadrature error convergence for ASGQ combined with numerical smoothing for different scenarios of smoothing parameters. } present the digital and call option results under the GBM model in Table \ref{table: Examples details.}, for the case without the Richardson extrapolation and when $N=4$.
+These plots show that a faster convergence of the root-finding and quadrature errors can be achieved for the call option compared to the digital option.
+Moreover, we observe that the numerical smoothing procedure is cheap because few Laguerre quadrature points and large values of Newton tolerance are required to achieve a certain accuracy.
+Similar observations have been obtained for other examples.